igorrra/email_collector/README.md

 * Delete uploaded email.
-All related saved attachments will be deleted as well.
+All related saved attachments and source email file will be deleted as well.

 /api/v1/email/id - method DELETE: